magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

 # [Next Step - Tutorial 16 - On pleasing TDD practitioners][5]

-In the [next tutorial][5] we're going to make the `tdd` task more customizable for in the attempt to please TDD practitioners.
+In the [next tutorial][5] we're going to make the `tdd` task more customizable in order to please TDD practitioners.

-Copyright © Mimmo Cosenza, 2012-15.
+Copyright © Mimmo Cosenza, 2012-2016.
 Released under the Eclipse Public License, the same as Clojure.

 [1]: https://github.com/magomimmo/modern-cljs/blob/master/doc/second-edition/tutorial-14.md